Maria Bo Peronino

 Where I am going

 In December of 2020, I passed my reflexology exam and am now certified as a reflexologist through the Reflexology Association of Canada.
 In November of 2020, I completed a short course on informed-trauma as a means of understanding how trauma impacts our healing and for incorporating trauma healing techniques into my practice.
 In October of 2020, I completed a course on ear reflexology (auricular therapy) through the Auckland School of Reflexology and in September of 2020, I completed a course on facial reflexology therapy through The International Reflexology School.
-In May of 2020, I completed a course on Systemic Inflammation, Food Intolerance, and Autoimmunity through Pacific Rim College.
+In May of 2020, I completed a course on Systemic Inflammation, Food Intolerance and Autoimmunity and Applied Facial Diagnosis (June 2021) through Pacific Rim College.
 Over the years I have also taken courses on Informed Trauma, Reiki, Crystal Healing and Tarot.
 This is a work in progress and I am always exploring and experimenting with new modalities.
 I am now working to amalgamate my abilities together into a wellness endeavour, as I have been influenced by my own health challenges to choose a more holistic path in life.

 Why am I doing this?

 To help others.
 To be more specific, this work was designed for my husband who is over-burdened as a ‘postie’ and fighting skin cancer during a pandemic; to promote his recovery and wellness.
 He is the face and model of this work.
 Through him, I discovered my passion for helping people reduce their stress and pain by applying holistic therapies.
 I strive to create a spa-like treatment that is unique for each person.
 I have personal experience with and interest in anxiety and stress reduction, calming highly sensitive nervous systems, digital injury recovery (mental & physical), reducing menopause side effects and reducing inflammation and improving digestion.
 I am also currently experimenting with facial reflexology therapy for skin cancer scar recovery.
 Ultimately I feel a sense of purpose when I am helping other people.
 This work is an evolution from my previous project: Lunar Maria Healing Arts that I made when I started to seek healing full time in my life.